allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 a database, B-tree needs to be constantly updated with new values.

 The tree shape depends on the order of values added to the tree.
-It's easily visible in a binary tree.
+It’s easily visible in a binary tree.
 We may obtain trees with different depths if the values are added in an incorrect order.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-imbalance.webp"